-d.
-Targeted Intensive Family Support Services
+Targeted Intensive Family Support

-Programs providing intensive and/or clinical services by a paraprofessional and/or professional, as well as one-to-one services in family support settings.
-Programs are generally evidence-based, and are designed to support at-risk expectant parents and families with young children to increase knowledge and skills related to parenting and improved family functioning (e.g., home visiting, counseling, family therapy, parent-child interaction approaches, and long-term classes or groups).
-This category also includes comprehensive and/or intensive services to homeless populations.
+Programs providing intensive and/or clinical services by a paraprofessional and/ or professional, as well as one-to-one services in family support settings.
+Programs are generally evidence-based and designed to support at-risk parents and families prenatally or with young children, to increase knowledge and skills related to parenting and improved family functioning (e.g., counseling, family therapy, parent-child interaction approaches, and long-term classes or groups).
+This category includes comprehensive and/or intensive services to special populations (i.e., homeless, teen parents, foster children, special needs).
+Home visiting programs working with children older than one year of age are included here.